Posts

 Image

-A place that feels warm enough to stay, even when the world outside is cold. πŸŽ₯ Film Overview Title: While You Were Sleeping Director: Jon Turteltaub Release: April 21, 1995 (USA) Runtime: 103 minutes (1 hour 43 minutes) Genre: Romantic Comedy, Drama Screenplay: Daniel G. Sullivan, Fredric Lebow Studio: Hollywood Pictures, Caravan Pictures Music: Randy Edelman Box Office: $182 million worldwide ($17 million budget) Rating: 6.8/10 (IMDb), 81% (Rotten Tomatoes), A (CinemaScore) Cast: Sandra Bullock (Lucy Eleanor Moderatz), Bill Pullman (Jack Callaghan), Peter Gallagher (Peter Callaghan), Peter Boyle (Ox Callaghan), Glynis Johns (Elsie), Micole Mercurio (Midge Callaghan), Jack Warden (Saul Tuttle), Jason Bernard (Jerry Wallace), Michael Rispoli (Joe Fusco Jr.), Ally Walker (Ashley Bartlett Bacon) πŸ“– Plot Summary Lucy Moderatz collects tokens at a Chicago Transit Authority station.
-Her life is small, orderly, and profoundly lonely.
-Every day, she watches a ha...
+Header illustration for the film review essay of While You Were Sleeping (1995).
+Illustration created for editorial movie review purposes. πŸŽ₯ Film Overview Title: While You Were Sleeping Director: Jon Turteltaub Release: April 21, 1995 (USA) Runtime: 103 minutes (1 hour 43 minutes) Genre: Romantic Comedy, Drama Screenplay: Daniel G. Sullivan, Fredric Lebow Studio: Hollywood Pictures, Caravan Pictures Music: Randy Edelman Box Office: $182 million worldwide ($17 million budget) Rating: 6.8/10 (IMDb), 81% (Rotten Tomatoes), A (CinemaScore) Cast: Sandra Bullock (Lucy Eleanor Moderatz), Bill Pullman (Jack Callaghan), Peter Gallagher (Peter Callaghan), Peter Boyle (Ox Callaghan), Glynis Johns (Elsie), Micole Mercurio (Midge Callaghan), Jack Warden (Saul Tuttle), Jason Bernard (Jerry Wallace), Michael Rispoli (Joe Fusco Jr.), Ally Walker (Ashley Bartlett Bacon) πŸ“– Plot Summary Lucy Moderatz collects tokens at a Chicago Transit Authority station.
+Her life is smal...

 The Holiday (2006) Review – When Space Brings You Back to Yourself